couler-proj/couler/docs/couler-api-design.md

 # Couler API Design

 This document outlines the design of core Couler APIs to support multiple workflow backends.
+Please see [this RFC](https://github.com/couler-proj/couler/pull/24) for the initial design discussions.

 ## Goals